iitis/QuantumWalk.jl/docs/src/type_hierarchy.md

 ```

 At the moment `CTQW` and `Szegedy` walks are implemented.
 Note that arbitrary
-quantum walk model should consist of `measure`, `evolve` and `check_qwdynamics` for basic pure walk simulation.
+quantum walk model should consist of `measure`, `evolve` and `check_qwdynamics`
+for basic pure walk simulation implemented in `QWEvolution`.

 ## Quantum dynamics hierarchy

 The main supertype is `QWDynamics`.
 As the algorithms and analysis usually differs strongly,
 subtypes of `QWDynamics` should be mostly a composite types.

-Any `QWDynamics` should consist of at least two parameters: `model`, which is a
+Any `QWDynamics` should consist of at least two parameters: `model::QWModel`, which is a
-quantum walk model, and `parameters`, which is a dictionary consisting of values
+quantum walk model, and `parameters::Dict{Symbol,Any}`, which is a dictionary consisting of values
 needed for `model`.
 Elements are accessible via function with the same name.
 In order to check correctness, `check_qwdynamics` should always
 be executed in the constructor.
 Typical quantum walk dynamics are defined as
 follows.